 11. If the high spot is in a different location, the runout is in the pinion flange or pinion.
-If this exceeds the maximum allowable runout for the pinion flange, th source of the runout (usually the flange or the pinion itself) must be found.
+If this exceeds the maximum allowable runout for the pinion flange, the

 Perform Balance Measurement using "Adjustment Procedure Using Oscilloscope" (PicoScope) (Refer to the SI Document ID# 3753593)